The SVP & GM Semiconductor Product of Littelfuse is Exercising Options

-In addition to Michael P. Rutz, one other LFUS executive reported Sell trades in the last month.
+In addition to Michael P. Rutz, 2 other LFUS executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>